whily/notes/xps-archlinux.md

 - Awesome Widgets (`plasma5-applet-awesome-widgets[A]`)
 - Translator (`plasma5-applets-translator[A]`)
 - Weather Widget 2 (`plasma5-applet-weather-widget-2[A]`)
+- Battery and Brightness (built in)
+- KDE Connect
+- Input Method Panel (build in)
 - System Tray (built in)
 - Event Calendar (`plasma5-applets-eventcalendar[A]`)

-Note that when building Plasma applets from AUR, one may meet errors like "runtime library [libQt5Xml.so.5] in /usr/lib may be hidden by files in: /home/whily/anaconda3/lib" and/or "Unknown option 'output-dep-file'".
+Note that when installing Plasma applets from AUR, one may meet errors like "runtime library [libQt5Xml.so.5] in /usr/lib may be hidden by files in: /home/whily/anaconda3/lib" and/or "Unknown option 'output-dep-file'".
 This is due to that Anaconda shadows the system